orsdanilo/orsdanilo.github.io/_pages/about.md

 title: "About"
 ---

-I currently work as a Data Scientist at IBM Brazil.
-I like to study about machine learning and computational linguistics.
+I currently work as a researcher in speech signal processing.
+I like to study about machine learning, signal processing computational linguistics.

 I'm very interested in language, both visual and spoken.
 It's one of the most extraordinary things humans can do, though it seems so natural.